corelevel/xEvents/README.md

-xMonitoring - set of X events that useful for looking long-running queries, time-out errors, lock and deadlocks xQueryPlanProfile - need a plan?
+xMonitoring - set of X events that useful for looking long-running queries, time-out errors, locks and deadlocks xQueryPlanProfile - need a plan?
 Use that one!